mautic/user-documentation/docs/campaigns/campaign_builder.rst

 .. image:: images/clone-campaign-event.png
   :width: 277
-  :alt: Screenshot of hovering over a campaign event to reveal the clone option
+  :alt: Screenshot of hovering over a Campaign event to reveal the clone option

 2. Click on the anchor of the event after which you want to insert the cloned event.
 This opens up a modal window.